jkruppa/virDisco/README.md

 # Setup NCBI GenBank database

-If the user has not a sequence database available, it might be feasible to download the NCBI GenBank database.
+If the user has not a sequence database available, it might be feasible to download the NCBI GenBank database. in addition, the generation of the decoy database is explained.

 [Download, Processing and Saving of the NCBI GenBank viral database](doc/setup_ncbi_databse.md)